 The indoor market stalls sell traditional items from local craftsmen and it is the best place to enjoy a glass of glögg – Swedish mulled wine.

-Kronhuset Christmas market is open from 30 November to 21 December 2020.
+Kronhuset Christmas market Gothenburg is due to open from 30 November to 21 December 2020.

 TOP TIP: If you have a sweet tooth visit Choklad & Karamellfabrik.
 This shop is filled with unique chocolates, fudge, gingerbread and sweets.